martiansideofthemoon/8-PSK-Costas-Loop/README.md

 * Once inside the build folder, run `cmake ../`.
 This should generate a Makefile in your `build` directory.
 * In the same folder, run `make`.
 * In the same folder, run `sudo make install`
-* Run `gnuradio-companion`.
+* Run `gnuradio-companion` and open the GRC files in the root of the repository.
 If the block doesn't show up / doesn't work (this is likely), move to the next section.

 ## Troubleshooting